xcart/xcart-docs/_pages/kb_en/orders/payment_transaction_statuses.md

 * **Value** : The amount of money involved in a transaction.

 If necessary a cart admin can search orders based on a particular payment transaction status using this page.

+Transactions can be sorted for display in the table by "Public ID", "Order", "Date", "Type", "Status" and "Value".
+Click the column heading to change the order hierarchically.